danzz006/dataEncryptionNSteg/README.md

 # dataEncryptionNSteg
 GUI tool to encrypt texual data and embed into digital medium.

-* fulfil requirements from 'requirements.txt' file.
+* fulfill requirements from 'requirements.txt' file.
 * launch from 'mainUI.py'.